essex-lab/ProtoMS/doc/.man/protoms.rst

 A sample move is a Monte Carlo move on a single GCsolute molecule, whereby the :math:`\theta` value of a GCsolute is sampled whilst applying a biasing potential, jbias.
 Each sample move comprises the following steps

-1. A GCsolute molecule is randomly chosed from the set of loaded GCsolute molecules (typically only one GCsolute molecule is studied in a sample move)
+1. A GCsolute molecule is randomly chosen from the set of loaded GCsolute molecules (typically only one GCsolute molecule is studied in a sample move)

 2. The biasing potential is added onto the value of ieold for that molecule, based upon the volume of the restraint and the applied jbias